 Membership on the Caucus does constitute a form of initiation, and is open by invitation only.

-Our e-mail address for this site is contact @ our domain.
+Our e-mail address for this site is postmaster @ our domain.